IkhlasAhmad1998/SQL-Projects/README.md

 # SQL-Projects
-Repo that contains my sql projects
+This repository contains my SQL projects and its documentation.